-9. Cook received the Copley Medal by the Royal Society in 1776 for completing his 1772-75 voyage without losing a man to scurvy.
+9. Cook was awarded the Copley Medal by the Royal Society in 1776 for completing his 1772-75 voyage without losing a man to scurvy.
 He didn’t actually receive the award though, as he had already sailed on his third voyage.

 10. Hawaiians killed Cook in 1779 in a fight started by a stolen boat.
 They treated it to the funeral rites usually only performed on their elders and chiefs and some of his bones were later returned to his crew for a formal burial at sea.

 11. The foremast on HMS Resolution broke as they were leaving Hawaii.
 This meant Cook had to extend their stay in Kealakekua Bay and created the opportunity for the fight that leads to his death.

 A big thanks to the Captain Cook Society for their help with this piece.
 You can also find out more about the life and adventures of Cook and visit the Captain Cook Memorial Museum in Whitby, or the Captain Cook Schoolroom Museum in Great Ayton for more interesting James Cook facts.

 Want to find out more about Captain Cook?
 Take a look at our other blogs about his life, family and journeys.